codeonlyjs/website/content/guide/routerDetails.md

   listeners.

-* Route Handlers - these are objects the your application registers with the router.
-They're responsible for matching to recognized URL's and populating the route object with information about the page to be shown..
+* Route Handlers - these are objects the your application registers with the router that are responsible for matching recognized URL's and populating the route object with information about the page to be shown.

-* Route Objects - a route object represents everything about the current navigation.
+* Route Objects - a route object stores everything about the current navigation.
 This includes the URL, the matched handler and anything else the handler (ie: your application) wants to associate with this route.